blannoy/Woordklok/README.md

 ### Web Interface

 The web/-folder contains a ReactJS interface.
 Normally you should be able to use the interface that was built in the data/-folder.
-The user-interface is in Dutch however.
+The user-interface is in Dutch or English (with translation files).

 If you would like to build the code yourself, install React in the web/-folder.
 The build-system uses webpack, that also copies the config-files to data/ at the end.